Skip to content

 s2s stage pm

-• CONTEXT — prior stage artifacts, user request, intent classification
+• CONTEXT — the user request, intent classification, and prior stage artifacts

 • File path — where to write the artifact

-s2s updates live.md with status: context_delivered and the next action.
+s2s then updates live.md with status: context_delivered and returns.
 No LLM call is made.
+The AI now has everything it needs.

 Terminal window